xieyuheng/inner/note/category-theory/category-theory-for-programmers.md

 ## I 4.1 Terminal and initial objects

 One view is that a set is a thing that has elements.
-Another view is to not talk about elements, but to talk about arrows.
+Another view is to **not** talk about elements, but to talk about arrows.

-We can begin with study structure implemented set theory, then abstract the interface of the structure and forget about elements.
+We can begin with study a structure implemented in set theory, then abstract the interface of the structure and forget about elements.

 The general method of doing this is called **universal construction**.